 Add White Bean Burgers to your client’s meal plan.

 They can be made ahead of time, stored in the freezer and transported frozen.
 Either wrap in foil or grill on a cast iron pan to reheat.
 These are best with some greens topped with fresh salsa or slathered in a creamy homemade dressing.

 4. Warm Salads (ft.
 Mango Chickpea Salad with Grilled Chicken Kebabs)

 Marinate and freeze chicken or shrimp kebabs ahead of time, or wrap pre-chopped and seasoned veggies in tinfoil, ready-to-go for the grill.
-Have the rest of your salad already assembled so that all you need to add are the grilled ingredients and dressing.
+Suggest that your clients have the rest of their salad already assembled so that all they need to add are the grilled ingredients and dressing.

-Other salads you can warm up using the BBQ or campfire grill:
+Other salads your clients can warm up using the BBQ or campfire grill: